CS514-F17/notes/Admin/devenvironment.md

 - [Maven](#maven)
 - [Travis](#travis)

 Most students have their own laptop computer and find it helpful to bring it to class.
-If you do not have a laptap then you may use the laboratory computers on campus.
+If you do not have a laptop then you may use the laboratory computers on campus.

 Most professors, and a majority of students, use Macs.
 Macs, Windows, and Linux computers are all fine.
 If you are thinking of a new computer and have the budget, a Mac is recommended.
 If not, any relatively modern laptop will serve you fine for this course.
 Much of the software is easier to work with on unix-based machines, however.